Why I Removed Environment Guards from Analytics Script Injection

 Simple.
 Clean.
 And totally broken for real-world testing.

 Staging environments are where you want to validate events, test conversions, and catch broken parameters.
-By disabling analytics there, we created a blind spot.
-We’d deploy what we thought was working code, only to discover missing events or malformed payloads days later—after real users were affected.
+By disabling analytics there, I created a blind spot.
+I’d deploy what I thought was working code, only to discover missing events or malformed payloads days later—after real users were affected.

 Worse, developers started adding console.log('GA event:', ...) as a crutch.
 That’s not observability—that’s duct tape.

-We realized we weren’t protecting data; we were sacrificing debuggability for a false sense of cleanliness.
+I realized I weren’t protecting data; I was sacrificing debuggability for a false sense of cleanliness.

 A Better Approach: Config-Driven, Not Environment-Gated

-So we flipped the model.
-Instead of blocking analytics by environment, we now load the GA4 script unconditionally—but route it based on configuration.
+So I flipped the model.
+Instead of blocking analytics by environment, I now load the GA4 script unconditionally—but route it based on configuration.

 - Local: